Attribute Driven Design in Software Architecture

 Development Specification Documentation

 The primary stakeholders for Development Specification documents are the development team/s that will build the software.
-These documents only include the option/s chosen during the Architecture Design.
+These documents are optional, however the main advantage of creating separate documents is that they avoid confusion, these documents only include the option/s chosen during the Architecture Design.
 Where appropriate, more details can be added i.e. additional sequence diagrams, to aid the understanding of the development team.
 The Development Specification Document must include a link back to the Architecture Design Document for reference.

 Architecture Description Documentation

 The Architecture Description documentation, including release documentation, architecture models etc, must be updated to reflect the changes made as a result of the design and development processes.
 Content can be copied and pasted from the development specification but the text must be changed from future tense to present tense to reflect the current state of the system.
 Specific details about the implementation should also be added i.e. the location of the code in the source code repository.